8 Days

 Later, visit the unique Fletcher’s Mutiny Cyclorama.
 This unique 360 degree panoramic painting depicts the infamous story of the HMS Bounty, which played host to one of the most famous munities in history.
 Some descendants of the Bounty mutineers ended up on Norfolk Island and remain there today, making the Cyclorama an important part of Norfolk history and one of the most popular attractions on the island.

-Enrich: Discover the life of world-renowned author Colleen McCullough during a visit to her home, as part of an exclusive guided tour of the author’s magnificent property.
+Scenic Enrich: Discover the life of world-renowned author Colleen McCullough during a visit to her home, as part of an exclusive guided tour of the author’s magnificent property.
 View some of the priceless art collections from around the world.
-Experience high tea on the lawns at Forrester’s Court.
-Enjoy a selection of savoury and sweet delicacies while taking in the vista from this cliff side location.
-Finish the afternoon with a tasting of locally distilled liqueurs.
-(B/D)
+Later, enjoy high tea before finishing the afternoon with a tasting of locally distilled liqueurs.

 Dinner tonight is set on a clifftop overlooking the ocean, feasting on fresh island produce.
 Afterwards, be entertained by the dancers’ rhythm against the backdrop of the setting sun.